 Home Improvement Ideas with Best Return on Investment

-Remodeling Magazine1 compiles an annual Cost vs. Value Report that compares the average cost for 35 popular remodeling projects with the value those projects retain at resale in 101 U.S. cities.
-The 2014 survey shows the value of remodeling is growing for all 35 projects included in the survey.
-Bathroom and kitchen remodels remain excellent investments but some smaller projects also show an excellent return:
+Remodeling Magazine compiles an annual Cost vs. Value Report that compares the average cost for many popular remodeling projects with the value those projects retain at resale in 99 US markets.
+The survey shows how these project costs and ROIs have compared to previous years’ reports.
+Bathroom and kitchen remodels continue to be good investments, but some smaller projects also show positive return:

 Home Improvement Ideas for Energy Efficiency

 If you plan on staying in your current home for many years one of the best investments you can make is improving the energy efficiency.
 These projects can range from simply weather stripping doors to taking out a home equity loan to install solar panels that provide enough energy to power the entire home.
 Some projects that improve energy efficiency and also are attractive to potential buyers include:

 - Replacing old windows with modern vinyl windows that reflect light

 - Installing a steel entry door (which also improves security)

 - Roof replacement (63% of cost recouped, according to Cost vs. Value report)

 Climates and lifestyles vary greatly across the country so some home projects are more valuable in one region than another.
 The same pool that is an excellent selling point in Phoenix could be a deterrent to a home sale in Maine.
 A backup power generator may seem unnecessary in sunny Southern California, but could add a lot of value to a rural home in stormy North Dakota.
 Take the time to research regional trends and averages before embarking on a major home improvement investment.

 There’s no denying the importance of a first impression when selling a home, so projects that add curb appeal are a safe bet.
 Some easy ways to add curb appeal include: